The Ultimate Guide to Short-Form Video Content

 A few key statistics that help prove the importance of short-form video content include:

-- 47% of marketers agree that short-form videos are more likely to go viral
+• According to a survey by HubSpot, 47% of marketers agree that short-form videos are the most likely format to go viral and are considered the most effective for brand awareness and lead generation

 Short-form video is captivating, engaging, and well-converting.
 The time to create short-form video content was yesterday—but if you haven’t started, there’s no better time than the present.